 Background Information for Software Change

-In 2023, we conducted the data collection for heat recovery chillers that suggested that in the current market, the dedicated heat recovery chiller only has water and air-cooled condenser.
+In 2023, we conducted the data collection for heat recovery chillers that suggested that in the current market, the dedicated heat recovery chiller only has water and air-cooled condensers.
 However, as addressed in the previous section, EnergyPlus dedicated heat recovery chiller object (CHILLERHEATERPERFORMANCE:ELECTRIC:EIR) only has water-cooled condenser and not air-cooled condenser.
 Therefore, this report mainly describes how the double bundle heat recovery can be implemented in CBECC.

 Existing EnergyPlus Building Energy Modeling Capabilities